Gary Sanchez owns David Price, making mark on revived rivalry

 In seven career at-bats, Sanchez has four hits, all of them homers.
 On Thursday, Sanchez pushed Price a little more toward being Boston’s version of Ed Whitson -- just, unenviably, in the social age.

 Sanchez went deep twice off Price, putting the Red Sox left-hander further in the crosshairs of the Boston media.
-On the second shot, a two-run long ball to right in the fifth-inning, Sanchez gave the little glance into the home dugout.
+On the second shot, a two-run long ball to right in the fifth inning, Sanchez gave the little look into the home dugout.

 “He is starting to feel it a little bit now, so I’m excited about the next couple of games,” Aaron Judge said after the Yankees’ 9-1 win over the Red Sox, which put New York three games up in the American League East.